starblaz3/MaZsh/README.md

-# OSN assignment 3
+# MaZsh

+## About
-MazSh is a shell written by Manas Yendluri(2019113008), in C for linux operating systems
+- MaZsh is a fully functional basic shell written by Manas Yendluri(2019113008), in C for linux operating systems
+- Implemented features such as redirection, piping and shell signal handling from scratch.

-## launch MazSH
+## Launch MazSH

-Enter the directory where "makefile" is present and execute "make && ./mazsh" command which will successfully launch the shell
+- Execute "make && ./mazsh" command which will successfully launch the shell.

-## file structure
+## File structure

 The main directory has the following files: